MadhavBahl/dailyjs/day3/README.md

 ## The Drawback

-The `find` helper will not work when you want to find more than one occurances, it will work only when you need the first occurance.
+The `find` helper will not work when you want to find more than one occurrences, it will work only when you need the first occurrence.

 ## Which element to choose?